The first question commonly asked, ‘is it safe to exercise dogs with painful joints?’ Yes

 Researchers claim that ‘moderate running exercise locally alters the biological properties of young articular cartilage’, which means that medium intensity exercises can affect the status of a dog’s cartilage.
 Arthritic dogs typically display very thick cartilage at the joints which rubs together as the muscles move, eventually wearing down through friction.
 As the cartilage becomes damaged, the body naturally responds by creating inflammation and swelling in the area to protect against further destruction, and it’s this inflammation that creates dog joint pain.

-Studies have found that regular and moderate running exercises in young dogs can reduce cartilage thickness by an estimated 6 percent, reducing the risk of damage by friction in old age.
+Studies have found that regular and moderate running exercises in young dogs can reduce cartilage thickness by an estimated 6%, reducing the risk of damage by friction in old age.

-Some dog owners may be concerned that medium and high intensity exercises, especially weight-bearing exercises, could be detrimental to dogs in the long term, but research suggests that these types of activities do not lead to premature damage of the joints or muscles, or accelerate cartilage degeneration.
+Some dog owners may be concerned that medium and high-intensity exercises, especially weight-bearing exercises, could be detrimental to dogs in the long term, but research shows that these types of activities don’t lead to premature damage to the joints or muscles, or accelerate cartilage degeneration.

 Keeping your dog active is considered to be one of the best ways of reducing the risk of dog joint pain in the future.